 But if a lonely traveler feels that kakamoras are bothering him, it is enough to wave a white cloth.
 Then all these creatures are terrified and run away.

 Kakamoras supposedly live in remote limestone caves in the interior of Makira.
 More stories are from the western part of the island – Arosi land.
 They eat nuts, fruits and are especially fond of possums.

-These forest creatures can not make fire themselves – but are not too afraid of fire either.
+These forest creatures cannot make fire themselves – but are not too afraid of fire either.
 They have been noticed stealing firebrands from the fires made by humans and playing with them.

 They seem to have also a queen or king.
-Kakamoras are bending low, when running.
-But at the same time they are seen dancing – groups of kakamoras have been seen dancing in moonlight or also in heavy rain.
+Kakamoras are bending low when running.
+But at the same time, they are seen dancing – groups of kakamoras have been seen dancing in moonlight or also in heavy rain.
 Some tell that they are even singing.

-There is a popular traditional dance – play in Solomon Islands, imitating a legendary dance of kakamoras.
-Supposed kakamoras are dancing in accompaniment of dull notes of conch shell.
+There is a popular traditional dance – play in the Solomon Islands, imitating a legendary dance of kakamoras.
+Supposed kakamoras are dancing in accompaniment of dull notes of a conch shell.
 Suddenly canoe people arrive across the waters and small people of trees are running in panic.

 Local people not always are eager to tell stories about kakamoras and even less – to show the supposed places where they live.
-Often this issue is considered to be tambu – taboo, and, of course, many people just consider this to be a nonsense not worth talking about.
+Often this issue is considered to be tambu – taboo, and, of course, many people just consider this to be nonsense not worth talking about.

 Aborigines of Makira?

 According to legends, kakamora were living on Makira when people (e.g. current Melanesians) came here.
 Kakamora then retreated to mountains without any serious resistance.

 Similar stories are heard in many other islands of Melanesia – other Solomon islands, New Britain.
 Several groups of small people still live in New Guinea, Flores and other locations of this region.